 Do I need a fuse between Charge Controller and battery?

 There are two main types of charge controllers: Maximum Power Point Tracking (MPPT) Controller and PWM Controllers.
-In addition to the fuse size, you should make sure that your solar panel system’s fuse matches the fuse size of your charge controller.
-Each of these charge controllers draws a different amount of current.
-To determine which one you need, consult the manual that came with your charge controller.
+In addition to the fuse size, you should make sure that your solar panel systems’ fuse matches the fuse size of your charge controller.

 Fuses and circuit breakers